AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/create-customer.md

 ---
-layout: tutorial
-group: rest-api
 title: Step 6.
 Create a customer and generate a customer token
-subtitle: Order processing with Inventory Management
-menu_title: Step 6.
-Create a customer and generate a customer token
+description: In this step of the tutorial you will create a customer and generate a customer token
-menu_order: 60
-level3_subgroup: msi-tutorial
-return_to:
-  title: REST Tutorials
-  url: rest/tutorials/index.html
-functional_areas:
-  - Integration
 ---

 # Step 6.
 Create a customer and generate a customer token